ploxiln/reflex/README.md

 files change.
 It's great for automatically running compile/lint/test tasks and for reloading your application when the code changes.

+This is a fork of upstream  https://github.com/cespare/reflex/ which:
+ * switches from "fsnotify" file-change notification APIs, to periodically checking all files, to support situations without reliable file-change notification APIs (e.g. network filesystems)
+ * exits with the exit status of the run command/service, instead of always with an error exit code

 ## A simple example

     # Rerun make whenever a .c file changes